 Dr. Fedoryka had received his degrees from the University of Louvain, Fordham University, and the University of Salzburg.
 His main area of expertise was the philosophy of the person, ethics, and, in particular, the thought of Dietrich von Hildebrand and Karol Wojtyla/John Paul II.
 He and his wife, Irene, who passed away on December 24, 2010, had ten children, all of whom were very musically talented.

 During his seven years as President, Dr. Fedoryka achieved a number of great accomplishments.
 It was during his presidency that the college retired nearly $600,000 in debt without disrupting the growth and development of the college.
 Also under his direction, two dormitories (Blessed Margaret of Castello Hall in 1988 and St. Joseph’s Hall in 1989), a library wing (1988), and a chapel extension (1988) were constructed without adding any new debt.
-Moreover, Dr. Fedoryka publicized the college in the highest circles in the Vatican through several trips to Rome and personal audiences with Blessed Pope John Paul II, and he guided the college to full accreditation by SACS on December 10, 1987.
+Moreover, Dr. Fedoryka publicized the college in the highest circles in the Vatican through several trips to Rome and personal audiences with Pope St. John Paul II.
 Dr. Fedoryka resigned on July 15, 1992, to pursue important educational and intellectual projects that had been summoning him for some time.
 He later took on teaching positions at the Franciscan University of Steubenville, Ohio, and at Ave Maria College, Michigan.

 Then-Chairman of the Board of Directors, J. Laurence McCarty, wrote the following about Dr. Fedoryka: